Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="hierarchical-class-glossary">Hierarchical class</h3>

-> A hierarchical class is a visual class that defines which [hierarchical group](#hierarchical-groups-glossary) a node belongs to.
+> The hierarchical class is a visual class that defines which [hierarchical group](#hierarchical-groups-glossary) a node belongs to.
 A node can only be assigned to one hierarchical class.

-A hierarchical class, if it exists, is shown along with a label of a node on the detail panel.
+The hierarchical class, if it exists, is shown along with a label of a node on the detail panel.
 See Figure 3 below for more details.

 <p align="center">
     <img src="img/hierarchical_class.png" alt="hierarchical-class" title="Hierarchical class" width="350"/><br/>